 Installation dates are more flexible in winter

 Should you choose to replace your windows in the winter, you’ll likely find it easier to schedule an installation appointment.
-This can mean either scheduling a time to have your windows installed in the winter months or, if you still want to be patient, getting ahead of the rush by reserving a spring or summer installation date now.
+This can mean either scheduling a time to have your windows installed in the winter months or, if you still want to be patient, getting ahead of the rush by reserving a spring or summer installation date early.
 Planning your window installation early can help keep other projects on track and help the certainty that your windows are installed in the correct order with any other plans.

 Know what to consider for winter installations

 Researching, purchasing and installing new windows can seem like a daunting task, but taking advantage of the proper windows is well worth it.
-Here are a few extra ideas to consider when replacing your windows in the winter:
+Here are a few extra thoughts to consider when replacing your windows in the winter:

 - Make sure you know the winter installation process from Pella of Roanoke for Pella product installations.
 They’ll let you know how to best prepare for installation.
 Knowing what to expect before installation will make sure that you and the installer can work as easily as possible during the job.